richard-acquah/Cryptography-Lab/README.md

 ##

-To encrypt secret.txt, use the command: ***openssl aes-256-cdc -a -pbkdf2 -in secret.txt -out secret.enc*** and enter and create encryption password.
+To encrypt secret.txt, use the command: ***openssl aes-256-cdc -a -pbkdf2 -in secret.txt -out secret.enc*** and enter and create an encryption password.

 __NOTE__: enc extension means the file is encrypted.